 If bonfire smoke is drifting across a road and endangers traffic or causes injury call 999 to report this to the police.
 The person who lit the fire may receive a fine.

-No. Section 34 of the Environmental Protection Act 1990 allows legal action to be taken against you if you burn waste that is not from your property, such as from your workplace or a neighbour.
+No. The Environmental Protection Act 1990 allows legal action to be taken against you if you burn waste that is not from your property, such as from your workplace or a neighbour.
 Find out more on the Government’s Legislation website.

 There are many other ways you can dispose of business waste.